iprolepsis-project-eu/monitoring/README.md

 - `docker-compsoe-simple.yml` : The docker compose file that will be used
 - `configs/otel-collector-config-simple.yaml` : OpenTelemetry Collector's config
 - `configs/promtail-config.yaml` : Promtail's config
-- `.env` : File with enviornment variables that will be used by all of the above
+- `.env` : File with environment variables that will be used by all of the above

 ### 2. Update Configuration